AxelROGET/HA_RBAC/README.md

 # Limits
 Despite that Home Assistant allows authorizations to go further, the project doesn't currently support the difference between controlling and editing a device.
 Also, this project only uses ``entity_ids`` to configure rights, it doesn't support yet ``device_ids``, ``area_ids`` and ``domains``.
 Thus, you won't be able to configure a hierarchy among entities, devices, areas and domains.
 But it doesn't change anything if you're not aiming to use this add-on for advanced merging policies.

+This is still work in progress, most of theses features are planned to be implemented in the future.

 # Installation
 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2FAxelROGET%2FHA_RBAC)